When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

 - Performing an unnecessary surgical procedure on a patient

-- Failing to properly monitor a patient after surgery, leading to complications
+- Failing to monitor a patient after surgery leads to complications properly

 - Leaving medical equipment inside a patient during surgery